IBM/Kubernetes-container-service-GitLab-sample/README.md

 i.e.
 Replace `<namespace>` to your own container registry namespace.
 You can check your namespace via `bx cr namespaces` for

-# 3. Create Services and Deployments for GitLab, Redis, and PostgreSQL
+# 3. Use Kubernetes to create Services and Deployments for GitLab, Redis, and PostgreSQL

 ### 3.1 Use PostgreSQL in container